 The IAD is responsible for the internal audits of the Company's operations in accordance with the guidelines and standards set out in the Professional Practice of Internal Auditing by the Institute of Internal Auditors.
-It will prepare the internal audit schedules in consultation with the Management before submitting the audit plan to the AC & RMC for approval.
-As part of the audit plan, the IAD will perform independent reviews of the risk control measures identified by the ERM team to provide added assurance on the robustness of the ERM framework.
+It prepares the internal audit schedules in consultation with the Management before submitting the audit plan to the AC & RMC for approval.
+As part of the audit plan, the IAD also performs independent reviews of the risk control measures identified by the ERM team to provide added assurance on the robustness of the ERM framework.
 The duties and responsibilities of the IAD in the area of risk management and internal controls are as follows:

-- Review the risk profile of the Company; - Identify new risks and exposures in the Company's operations; • - Evaluate the effectiveness and cost of the risk control measures in eliminating or mitigating risks and exposures to . the Company; and - Establish and maintain the risk reporting and monitoring framework.
+- Review the risk profile of the Company; - Identify new risks and exposures in the Company's operations; - Evaluate the effectiveness and cost of the risk control measures in eliminating or mitigating risks and exposures to the Company; and - Establish and maintain the risk reporting and monitoring framework.

-In 2020, the IAD adopted a risk-based auditing approach that focused on material internal controls to identify and audit high-risk areas of strategic business units.
+In 2022, the IAD adopted a risk-based auditing approach that focused on material internal controls to identify and audit the high-risk areas of the strategic business units.
 The mitigation measures were subsequently proposed by the Management in consultation with the IAD.
-The findings and recommendations of the internal audit as well as the quarterly updates on the progress of the rectification measures were presented to the AC & RMC.
+The findings and recommendations of the IAD, as well as the quarterly updates on the progress of the rectification measures, were presented to the AC & RMC.
 The AC & RMC was satisfied that the IAD had adequately monitored and managed the key risks and internal controls for the Company.

-In 2020, the AC & RMC reviewed the adequacy of the internal audit function, including the IAD's organisational structure, work scope and audit plans, and was satisfied that the IAD had remained independent, adequately resourced and maintained a good standing within the Group to carry out its roles and responsibilities effectively.
+In 2022, the AC & RMC also reviewed the adequacy of the internal audit function, including the IAD's organisational structure, work scope and audit plans, and was satisfied that Mr Wirawan and the IAD have discharged their respective duties effectively.